-CarrollCountyMD.gov/government/directory/land-resource-management/protecting-carroll-county-waters-npdes/

-This is a dedicated webpage that serves as the primary hub for information related to the NPDES MS4 permit.
+CarrollCountyMD.gov/government/directory/land-resourcemanagement/protecting-carroll-county-waters-npdes/ This is a dedicated webpage that serves as the primary hub for information related to the NPDES MS4 permit.
 Comprehensive information is available to view or download.

+Stormwater Pollution Hotline: This page contains the nonemergency stormwater pollution hotline phone number, as well as the emergency contacts for each public water and sewer system.
+There is a quick link to this page from the main webpage, and the municipalities provide a link to this page from their municipal websites.

+Citizens throughout the county can call the nonemergency Stormwater Pollution Prevention Hotline to report suspected illicit discharges, illegal dumping, and spills.

-- Stormwater Pollution Hotline: This page contains the non-emergency stormwater pollution hotline phone number, as well as the emergency contacts for each public water and sewer system.
-There is a quick link to this page from the main webpage, and the municipalities provide a link to this page from their municipal websites. - NPDES Permit: This page contains the permit that is currently in effect for Carroll County and its municipal co-permittees. - Annual Reports: NPDES MS4 Annual Reports for the past five years are available. - Watershed Restoration Plans: The Bureau of Resource Management (BRM) hosts this page, titled "Watersheds."
-It includes the characterization plan for each of Carroll's nine watersheds, along with each stream corridor assessment. - Stormwater Projects: An interactive map provides information on planned, active, and completed stormwater projects. - Public Outreach: This page describes actions the average property owner may take to help prevent stormwater runoff pollution.
-Carroll County public outreach publications may be found here, along with outreach videos and workshop information. - Carroll Clean Water Partnership: Information is provided on this voluntary partnership program that encourages and recognizes local businesses to/that identify and address potential pollutants and good housekeeping measures. - Resource Management Bureau: This site provides information about the County's and municipalities' stormwater program and County and municipal contacts, including various agricultural and urban best management practices (BMPs).
+NPDES Permit: This page contains the permit that is currently in effect for Carroll County and its municipal co-permittees.
+Annual Reports: NPDES MS4 Annual Reports for the past five years are available.

+Watershed Restoration Plans: The Bureau of Resource Management (BRM) hosts this page, titled "Watersheds."
+It includes the characterization plan for each of Carroll's nine watersheds, along with each stream corridor assessment.

+Stormwater Projects: An interactive map provides information on planned, active, and completed stormwater projects.
+Public Outreach: This page describes actions the average property owner may take to help prevent stormwater runoff pollution.
+Carroll County public outreach publications may be found here, along with outreach videos and workshop information.

+Carroll Clean Water Partnership: Information is provided on this voluntary partnership program that encourages and recognizes local businesses to/that identify and address potential pollutants and good housekeeping measures.
+Resource Management Bureau: This site provides information about the County's and municipalities' stormwater program and County and municipal contacts, including various agricultural and urban best management practices (BMPs).
 Educational materials for both children and homeowners are available for viewing or download, as is the Bureau's quarterly newsletter, Down to Earth.
+(CarrollCountyMD.gov/ resourcemanagement)

-(CarrollCountyMD.gov/resourcemanagement) - FAP | WPRP Annual Reports: Provides copies of the Financial Assurance Plans (FAPs) adopted by the Board of County Commissioners every other year, as well as the annual Watershed Protection and Restoration Program reports. - Links | Resources: Links to additional information on the web regarding various aspects of the permit, stormwater pollution prevention, public outreach, and more are provided.
+FAP | WPRP Annual Reports: Provides copies of the Financial Assurance Plans (FAPs) adopted by the Board of County Commissioners every other year, as well as the annual Watershed Protection and Restoration Program reports.

+Links | Resources: Links to additional information on the web regarding various aspects of the permit, stormwater pollution prevention, public outreach, and more are provided.

+Social Media

+www.facebook.com/carrollenvironment/

+The Department of Planning & Land Management launched the Carroll Environment page on Facebook in January 2022.
+The new page promotes opportunities for Carroll County's public to learn about and engage in information, projects, and activities that promote environmental stewardship and understanding in Carroll County.
+Posts highlight ongoing and completed projects, solicit interest in volunteer opportunities, and promote environmental initiatives within the department and beyond.